Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Bayesian Inference of Impurity Transport

 The most significant discrepancy between theory and experiments in the reported inferences is the different sign of convection at midradius in the EDA H-mode case (Fig.~\ref{fig:inference_hmode}).
 This discharge has low plasma current ($I_p=0.55$~\si{MA}) and a small inversion radius, hence predictions at $\rho_p\approx 0.5$ are unlikely to be affected by inaccuracies in our sawtooth modeling.
 However, TGLF predicts a strongly peaked impurity density profile, with $Rv/D\approx -5$~\si{m^{-1}}, in clear contrast to our experimental observations.
-Fig.~\ref{fig:cmod_hmode_nz_profs} shows radial profiles from Aurora for some of the highest Ca charge states in this H-mode case, using the transport coefficients of Fig.~\ref{fig:inference_hmode}.
+Fig.~\ref{fig:cmod_hmode_nz_profs} shows radial profiles from Aurora for some of the highest Ca charge states in this H-mode case, using the transport coefficients of Fig.~\ref{fig:inference_hmode}, long after the simulated LBO injection.
+Profiles inside of $\rho_p=0.2$ are affected by sawteeth and hence do not present the hollowness that may be expected based on Fig.~\ref{fig:inference_hmode}.
 The black continuous line shows the total impurity density profile (sum over all charge states).
 It is interesting to contrast this to the black dashed profile, which shows the electron density profile shape.
 An analogous pedestal structure is found, but core gradients differ substantially.
 The inferred profile of total impurity density is slightly hollow (almost flat), thus differing from what may be predicted from an impurity model that fixes profile shapes to be a constant fraction of the $n_e$ profile.

 We highlight that the L- and I-mode cases are found to have relatively similar transport coefficients, while the EDA H-mode has smaller $D$ and $v$, according to both theory and experiment.
 The similarity between L- and I-mode, which have close values of $I_p=0.8$ and $1.0$~\si{MA}, respectively, is in agreement with general observations of particle transport being similar between these two regimes, even though I-modes have a pedestal heat transport barrier~\cite{Whyte2010I-mode:C-Mod}.
 On the other hand, the EDA H-mode case has lower $I_p=0.55$~\si{MA}, which may suggest lower confinement, and therefore larger transport coefficients with respect to the L- and I-mode cases.
 The small $D$ and $v$ in Fig.~\ref{fig:inference_hmode} may seem to contradict this intuition.
 In fact, global impurity confinement times, $\tau_p$, appear to be dominated by the size of the density pedestal pinch in EDA H-mode, rather than by core $D$ and $v$.
 Previous work on Alcator C-Mod has shown a strong positive correlation between impurity confinement time, $\tau_p$, and $I_p$ in EDA H-mode~\cite{Rice2015CorePlasmas}, relating it to variations in pedestal density gradients~\cite{Hughes2007H-modeC-Mod}.
 The EDA H-mode in Fig.~\ref{fig:inference_hmode} has slow transport in the core, but a comparable pedestal pinch to the L- (Fig.~\ref{fig:inference_lmode}) and I-mode (Fig.~\ref{fig:inference_imode}) cases, resulting in larger $\tau_p$ overall.